One of the top three causes of infertility, endometriosis is also the least diagnosed and treated.

 A condition that affects younger women at an average age of 27, endometriosis is a condition where tissue that normally lines the uterus grows somewhere else in the body.
 While it can cause extreme pelvic pain during menstruation or sex, it usually shows no symptoms at all.

 If there are symptoms, they are usually misdiagnosed as Irritable Bowel Syndrome or Pelvic Inflammatory Disease.
-Here are some symptoms that may be warning signs:

 - Chronic or intermittent pelvic pain